airyhq/airy/docs/docs/sources/facebook.md

 ## Send and receive messages with the Inbox UI

-Now that you've connected Facebook Messenger to your instance and started a conversation, you can see the conversations, messages, and templates in the [Airy Inbox](/apps/ui/inbox), and use it to respond to the messages.
+Now that you connected Facebook Messenger to your instance and started a conversation, you can see the conversations, messages, and templates in the [Airy Inbox](/apps/ui/inbox), and use it to respond to the messages.

 <ButtonBox
 icon={() => <InboxSVG />}